GIVE ‘EM AN INCH, THEY’LL TAKE A MILE

 The likelihood that NEPA would stop TVA is about as likely as your electric bill falling by 50%.
 That being the case, Ms. Sherwood is undoubtedly scratching her head with gleeful puzzlement that TVA announced after the appellate decision that it would abandon the 15-foot rule without further litigation.

-The neighbors won… but the matter wasn’t settled in court.
-That means that come the next blackout, the chainsaws could be unleashed again.
+The neighbors thought they had won… but the matter wasn’t settled in court.
+Later this week, we’ll see what that meant when the chainsaws came out again.

 Sherwood v.
 Tennessee Valley Authority, 590 Fed.Appx.
 451 (6th Cir.
 2014).
 The Tennessee Valley Authority (TVA) provides electric power to consumers in seven states across the Southeast.
 In order to reliably deliver that power, TVA maintains the vegetation under and around its power line structures.
 Historically, TVA has removed all trees directly under its power lines, but did not cut down all of the trees in what TVA called buffer or border zones, the edges of the easements TVA possesses.